nikoally/pages/cooling.md

 \\[\text{Efficiency}_{\text{Degraded}} = \frac{\text{Efficiency}_{\text{Original}}}{(1 - 0.01)^{\text{Age}}}\\]

 Tasks:

 1. Recalculate the degraded efficiency of the older chillers using the formula above, assuming an original efficiency of 0.67 kW/ton and an age of 29 years.

 2. Calculate the annual energy savings in kWh using the formula:

 \\[\text{Consumption Savings} = \text{Capacity} \times (\text{Efficiency}{\text{Degraded}} - \text{Efficiency}{\text{New}}) \times \text{Annual Runtime}\\]

 {% raw %}
-<h2>Cooling Towers & Chillers Quiz</h2>
+<h2>Quiz</h2>

 <h3>1.
 What is the primary function of a cooling tower in an HVAC or industrial system?</h3>
 <input type="radio" name="q1" value="a"> a) Increase air temperature<br>